B1essed1/BillingSystem/README.md

-Salesmens can be registered with OTP ✔
+Salesmen can be registered with OTP ✔

 Project secured with  Role based JWT token so only we can track salesmens , and can add some features that only shop owners can see✔